-The Skinker/Debaliviere neighborhood is a south-central neighborhood of St. Louis located south of Delmar, north of Forsyth/Lindell, west of DeBaliviere and east of the city limits.
-I couldn’t figure out exactly where the western city limits are drawn; but I’ll use my usual tricks of street pavements and city dumpsters to establish St. Louis from University City.
+The Skinker Debaliviere neighborhood is a south-central neighborhood of St. Louis located south of Delmar, north of Forsyth/Lindell, west of DeBaliviere and east of the city limits.

 This is one of the greatest neighborhoods in St. Louis.
 Why?
 Well, it abuts Forest Park one of America’s greatest urban parks.
 Then you have the mansions along Lindell Boulevard.
 The Metrolink blue line stops here with an underground stop at Forest Park Parkway and Skinker.
 The East Loop is on your doorstep as is the Washington University Danforth Campus.
 It’s really a beautiful, very urban, walkable neighborhood.

 There’s a lot to like here.
 And with the news of a potential grocery/farmer’s market right by the Delmar Metrolink stop on the red line (technically in the West End neighborhood), the sky is the limit for Skinky-D. This is one of the St. Louis neighborhoods that make you feel like you’re in a big city.
 There are scooters, bikers, walkers everywhere.
 It’s a vibrant place.
-There is a small branch of the St. Louis Public Library right along Skinker (note the bike rack).
+There is a small branch of the St. Louis Public Library called Charing Cross right along Skinker.

 I’m not alone in lauding the pluses of what some call “the Skinky-D”, Here’s a note from the neighborhood website: